-A. REPLACEMENT PRIMARY RESIDENCE ASSESSOR'S PARCEL/ID NUMBER RECORDER'S DOCU RECORDER'S DOCUMENT NUMBER (if known) DATE OF PURCHASE DATE OF COMPLETION DATE OF COMPLETION OF NEW CONSTRUCTION (if applicable) PURCHASE PRICE COST OF NEW CONS STRUCTION (if applicable) \$ \$, ,, PROPERTY ADDRESS CITY COUNTY Do you occupy the replacement primary residence Is this property a multi-unit property?
-Yes Is the new construction described performed on a transfer within the past two years?
-Yes No If yes , which unit is your prir replacement primary residence which ch has al re ady been granted th e base year value B. ORIGINAL PRIMARY RESIDENCE (FORMER PROPERTY) ASSESSOR'S PARCEL/ID NUMBER DATE OF SALE PROPERTY ADDRESS SALE PRICE \$ CITY COUNTY 1.
+A. REPLACEMENT PRIMARY RESIDENCE ASSESSOR'S PARCEL/ID NUMBER RECORDER'S DOCU RECORDER'S DOCUMENT NUMBER (if known) DATE OF PURCHASE DATE OF COMPLETION DATE OF COMPLETION OF NEW CONSTRUCTION (if applicable) PURCHASE PRICE COST OF NEW CONS COST OF NEW CONSTRUCTION (if applicable) \$ \$ PROPERTY ADDRESS CITY COUNTY 1.
+Do you occupy the replacement primary residence 2.
+Is this property a multi-unit property?
+Yes 3.
+Is the new construction described performed on a transfer within the past two years?
+Yes No If yes , which unit is your printer printer which unit is your printer which will be a subject to the printer with the printer will be a subject to the printer w ch has already been granted th e base year value B. ORIGINAL PRIMARY RESIDENCE (FORMER ASSESSOR'S PARCEL/ID NUMBER DATE OF SALE SALE PRICE \$ PROPERTY ADDRESS CITY COUNTY 1.
 Was this property your principal residence?
 Yes No Date property was no o longer your principal residence: 2.
 Was this property a multi-unit property?
-Yes No If ves. which unit was your principal residence?
+Yes No If yes, which unit was you principal residence?
 3. Did this property transfer to your grandparent(s), p 4.
-Was there any new construction to this property sin If yes, please explain: Note: If the property is located in a different counthe original residence's latest property tax bill ar nce the last tax bill(s) and before the e date of sale?
-Yes No C. CLAIMANT INFORMATION (please print) id any supplemental tax bill(s) iss ded before the date of sale.
-NAME OF CLAIMANT SOCIAL SECURITY NUMBER SEVERELY AND PERMANENTLY DISABLED?
+Was there any new construction to this property sin . - - Note: If the property is located in a different counthe original residence's latest property tax bill ar C. CLAIMANT INFORMATION (please print) NAME OF CLAIMANT SOCIAL SECURITY NUMBER SEVERELY AND PERMANENTLY DISABLED?
 NOTE: Please have a physician of appropriate.
-Have you or your spouse previously been granted.
-Yes No If yes, please provide the county(ies) and Assesso or's Parcel/ID Number(s) for which r elief was granted.
+Have you or your spouse previously been granted Yes No If yes, please provide the county(ies) and Assessor or's Parcel/ID Number(s) for which r elief was granted.
 CERTIFICATION I certify (or declare) under penalty of perjury under the primary residence described above as my principal pl complete to the best of my knowledge and belief.
-SIGNATURE OF CLAIMANT PRINTED NAME DATE MAILING ADDRESS 1 DAYTIME PHONE NUMBER () CITY, STATE, ZIP EMAIL ADDRESS
+SIGNATURE OF CLAIMANT PRINTED NAME DATE MAILING ADDRESS DAYTIME PHONE NUMBER () CITY, STATE, ZIP EMAIL ADDRESS